need4swede/wiki-go/data/documents/settings/document.md

 without turning off the rest of sync.

-For the same setting, a directly locked server value has highest priority, then a member of the active Required Settings Profile or a separately locked member of another active profile, an unseen one-time administrator push, an explicit Device Override, the active Settings Profile, and the ordinary synchronized value.
+For the same setting, a directly locked server value has highest priority, then an explicitly locked member of the active profile, an unseen one-time administrator push, an explicit Device Override, the active Settings Profile, and the ordinary synchronized value.
 A profile's optional **Replace Device Overrides** policy removes only its matching overrides when activated; a user-initiated switch asks for confirmation.
-Required enforcement instead preserves the override underneath.
+Marking a profile Required does not change this value order.
 There is no separate Reapply action.
 A push suppresses only the conflicting member of the active profile until the profile changes again.

 Persistent locks can target one user or a locked member of a live Server Profile.
 Matching controls are read-only and marked **Managed by Your